justinjradi/stm32-usb-touchpad/README.md

-STM32 firmware emulating a USB Precision Touchpad with up to 5 contacts.
+STM32 firmware emulating a USB Precision Touchpad.

 Implemented on a F446ZE development board as a FS device using ST's USB Device Library and tested with Windows hosts.